senecaxconnect/xconnect_docs/docs/Gateway_Overview.md

 ## Arrow-hosted Gateway Container
-Arrow offers a fully hosted version of the Secure Gateway software.
+Arrow offers a fully hosted version of the Secure Gateway software dedicated to your instance.
 To have this enabled in your subscription, please contact your Account Manager to understand subscription requirements.

-Once your subscription has been enabled with this capability, adding a new gateway is as simple as a click of a few buttons:
+Once your subscription has been enabled with this capability, adding a new gateway is as simple as a click of a few buttons.

-1. Once logged in, find the "Magic Wand" icon in the top-right menu of your Cloud Dashboard
-2. Select 'Virtual Gateway'
-3. Name your new gateway and assign it to a customer
-4. **IMPORTANT-** Once the gateway has been created, take note of the gateway address.
-It is recommended to copy this gateway address and store it for later use
-5. On your agent device(s), paste the gateway address into the 'Gateway Address' field in your agent settings
-6. Hit `Save`
 ## Physical (Turnkey) Gateway
 The physical gateway option greatly reduces setup time.
 This is a physical hardware device provided by Arrow that has our hardened system image and most configuration details already